Skip to content

 Expressions tell Handlebars to look up and use the value of a field or to execute helper functions.

-Helpers allow you to execute simple logic, loop through arrays, manipulate data and more.
+Helper functions allow you to execute simple logic, loop through arrays, manipulate data and more.
 Handlebars provides a number of built-in helpers such as the if conditional and the each iterator.
 You can also define your own helpers.

 2.1 Basic Expressions